-Nature lovers and hikers visiting Sancti Spíritus province will also enjoy exploring one of the most important mountainous systems in the Island, the Sierra del Escambray.
+Sancti Spíritus province has one of the most important mountainous systems on the island, the Sierra del Escambray.

-But there are also beaches such as Playa Ancon is at about 12km south of Trinidad adjacent to the Caribbean Sea.
+Playa Ancon is at about 12 km south of Trinidad adjacent to the Caribbean Sea.

 Sancti Spiritus Tours